 CY 2021 CY 2022 CY 2023 CY2024 CY2025 35% of spend by major provider type in LAN Category 2A (P4I) or above.
 50% of spend by major provider type in LAN Category 2A or above (P4I); 20% 2B or above (P4P); 10% 2C or above (P4P).
-Increasing to over 50% of spend by major provider type in LAN Category 2A or above (P4I); 20% 2C or above (P4P); 10% 3A or above (population or condition-specific payments). spend by major provider type in LAN Category 2A or above (P4I); 22.5% 2C or above (P4P); 12.5% 3A or above (population or condition- Increasing to over 60% of spend by major provider type in LAN Category 2A or above (P4I); 25% 2C or above (P4P); 15% 3A or above (population or condition-specific payments).
+Increasing to over 50% of spend by major provider type in LAN Category 2A or above (P4I); 20% 2C or above (P4P); 10% 3A or above (population or condition-specific payments). over 55% of spend by major provider type in LAN Category 2A or above (P4I); 22.5% 2C or above (P4P); 12.5% 3A or above (population or condition- Increasing to over 60% of spend by major provider type in LAN Category 2A or above (P4I); 25% 2C or above (P4P); 15% 3A or above (population or condition-specific payments).

 - e.
 The Health Plan shall participate in DHS' directed payment programs for the hospital quality program and the nursing home quality program.
 The value-driven healthcare schedule will be aligned with these programs.
 Health Plans shall work with DHS and stakeholders to ensure Health Plan performance under the value-driven healthcare schedule will support hospital and nursing home performance under the hospital quality program and the nursing home quality program. - f.
 DHS shall ensure Health Plan incentive strategies under §7.1.B support Health Plan performance under the value-driven healthcare schedule.
 DHS may do so by aligning performance metrics in the Health Plan incentive strategies under §7.1.B with Health Plan initiatives under this section.
 DHS may specify reporting requirements, performance measures, and targets as standards to incentivize Health Plans to move along the continuum.
-Annually, the Health Plan shall demonstrate and report compliance with this schedule.
-The specific requirements of reporting will be determined in accordance with Section 6.

-g.
+Annually, the Health g.
 Performance on the value-driven healthcare schedule requirement may be part of the OEP as described in §7.1.B.1, the Quality Payment Program as described in §7.1.B.2, and/or the Innovation Advancement Initiative as described in §7.1.B.3.